 Emily Blair is rich and deaf.
 Doctor Vance, who grew up poor in Blairtown, is working on a serum to cure deafness which he tries on Emily.
 It doesn't work.
 Her sister is carrying on an ...
 See full summary »

-Jenny and Dale Williams have been married ten years and parents of a nine-year-old daughter, "Cookie" Williams.
+Jenny and Dale Williams have been married ten years have a 9-year-old daughter, "Cookie."
 They live well, have separate careers, are surrounded by sophisticated friends, and are afflicted ...
 See full summary »

-At a mayors convention in San Francisco, ex-longshoreman Steve Fisk meets Clarissa Standish from New England.
-Fisk is mayor of "Puget City" and is proud of his rough and tumble ...
+At a Mayor's convention in San Francisco, California, ex-longshoreman Steve Fisk meets Clarissa Standish from New England.
+Fisk is Mayor of Puget City, and is proud of his rough and tumble ...
 See full summary »

 3 of 3 people found this review helpful.

 Was this review helpful to you?